2026 WORLD CUP GROUP F | Netherlands top contenders; Japan, Tunisia, Sweden upstarts

 After missing out on the showpiece in Qatar, the Blagult return to the big stage.
 Will it be with a bang, and could they beat their previous best in 2018 when they reached the quarterfinals?

 This combination has the potential.
-Sweden qualified as the Uefa second round Path B winners by beating Ukraine and Poland dramatically.
+Sweden qualified as the Uefa second round Path B winners by beating Ukraine and Poland in dramatic fashion.

 Coached by former Brighton and Chelsea boss Graham Potter, the Scandinavians will be looking to match their achievements at the last tournament on American soil, where the side led by Tomas Brolin and Martin Dahlin achieved an incredible third-place finish at USA 1994.